Our School Recycling scheme is so easy to do!

-We specialise in recycling used ink cartridges.
+We specialise in recycling used printer cartridges.
 Our aim is to help schools raise funds and to encourage the next generation to get greener!
-We will collect your used printer cartridges and donate the money raised straight back to your school.
+We will collect your used printer cartridges and donate the money raised straight back to your school!

 Cartridges can be collected from anywhere, school, home, work, clubs, friends and family.

 If parents would like to take a bin to work on behalf of your school we can supply a pack for them to do so.
 This is a great way of boosting the money raised.
 You could also ask local businesses to display a bin for you, do you have a local shop, bank or business that could help?

 What we pay for your printer cartridges …